svalinn/DAGMC/doc/usersguide/trelis_workflow.rst

 convenient to not define all space in a given model, for example the space inside a tokamak which is occupied by air or vacuum, or the water volume in a reactor.
-The power of the implicit compliment lies in the fact that it is not a true CAD body since it was never defined, but automatically defines all undefined space in the model.
+The power of the implicit compliment lies in the fact that it is not a true CAD body since it was never defined, but it automatically defines all undefined space in the model.

 Finishing up and final notes
 ----------------------------
 Having prepared your model to completion with the appropriate groups created , you can choose to save your model in various formats.
-Previously we recommended ACIS \*.sat files, but any format that reliably retains imprortant metadata.
+Previously we recommended ACIS \*.sat files, but any format that reliably retains imprortant metadata will suffice.
 Recommended storage formats are ACIS, \*.Trelis or
 \*.cub files.

 One should also use the :ref:`make_watertight`. tool on the